pyconll/pyconll/docs/starting.rst

 ``pyconll`` is a low level wrapper around the CoNLL-U format.
 This document explains how to quickly get started loading and manipulating CoNLL-U files within ``pyconll``, and will go through a typical end-to-end scenario.

-To install the library simply run, ``pip install pyconll``.
-This is all you need to start using the library on your local python enlistment.
+To install the library, run ``pip install pyconll`` from your python enlistment.

 Loading CoNLL-U
 ----------------------------------

 To start, a CoNLL-U resource must be loaded, and ``pyconll`` can load from files, urls, and strings.
-Specific API information can be found in the # TODO:LINK load module documentation.
+Specific API information can be found in the load_ module documentation.
 Below is a typical example of loading a file on the local computer.

+.. _load: unit/load.html

 .. code:: python